wicked-rainman/DAPL/docs/README.md

 5.  exit root and as a user run `make`.
 You shouldn't see any errors.

 6. DAPL can be run as a client or as a server.
-For the client install, run`sudo make Client` or for the server (if you are happy with what actions it is going to perform),`sudo make Server`
+For the client install, run`sudo make Client` or for the server (if you are happy with what actions it is going to perform),`sudo make Server`.
+If you plan to have a complete client and server install, repeat step 5 again before running the next make Server or make Client.

 7. After a server install, use systemctl to enable and start gasnd.service, gdnsd.service, grdnsd.service, ghistory.service and gcountryd.service as required.
 Ensure that the TCP ports specified in gasnd, gdnsd, grdnsd, gcountryd and ghistoryd (/usr/local/sbin) are allowed through any firewall.

+    'systemctl start gasnd'

 8. In a client install, Edit $HOME/.bashrc, and add these BASH variables: